Helpline 1800 18 7263

 See Reachout for more information and support for young people.

-Having a parent with a mental illness can be confusing to children.
-Because there are no obvious physical symptoms, mental illness is hard to explain when their only experience of sickness may be a band-aid or a brief visit to the doctor.
+Having a parent with a mental health issues can be confusing to young children.
+Because there are usually no obvious physical symptoms, mental health issues are hard to explain when their only experience of sickness may be a band-aid or a brief visit to the doctor.
 Unexplained changes in behaviour or emotions caused by symptoms may be confusing or disturbing.

-For further information, please see ‘Joe’s Diary’ and ‘You’re not Alone’ which are designed to help teenagers and younger children understand mental illness in a relative or other person they know.
+For further information, please see COPMI (Children of Parents with a Mental Illness) - a resouce designed to help teenagers and younger children understand mental illness in a relative or other person they know.

 Further information and advice for young people: